 You may find that some military customers don’t tip well or are irritated by the slow delivery service.
 Don’t let it bother you but simply explain how difficult it is for you to access the base.
 If they leave you a poor review, you can respond directly to the review in the Uber Eats app and clear the air.

 Remember, be respectful and carefully lay out the difficulties of a civilian getting on base.
-Outside of that, there is nothing more you can do other than no longer accepting orders that come from on-base.
+Outside of that, there is nothing more you can do other than no longer accept orders that come from on-base.
 However, you’ll often find that if you follow the above tips, things will improve over time.

-Delivering with Uber Eats (as well as DoorDash, Grubhub and other apps) onto any military installation is never a cut and dry process.
+Delivering with Uber Eats (as well as DoorDash, Grubhub, and other apps) onto any military installation is never a cut-and-dry process.
 Every base is different, in subtle ways if not large ones.
-Some bases are highly restrictive, and customers will simply have to meet you in an authorized area or off base.
+Some bases are highly restrictive, and customers will simply have to meet you in an authorized area or off-base.

-Some military bases are more open and the above-listed tips can give you a distinct advantage over competing Uber Eats drivers, especially if you live close to the base and deliveries there are frequent
+Some military bases are more open, and the above-listed tips can give you a distinct advantage over competing Uber Eats drivers, especially if you live close to the base and deliveries there are frequent